What Causes Dementia? Debunking Four Myths

 Takeaway

-Dementia is a complex condition with no singular cause — that means it can’t be blamed on a simple lifestyle factor.
+Dementia is a complex condition with no singular cause.
+It can’t be blamed on a simple lifestyle factor.
 It is important to spot these myths and misconceptions when they pop up.

 They exaggerate health anxiety, which in turn can lead to poorer cognitive health.
 They also foster stigma around aging and can lead to hesitance to seek proper diagnosis and care that could improve a person’s quality of life.